-- Matter is found to have the same interference characteristics as any other wave. - There is now a probability distribution for the location of a particle rather than a definite position. - Another consequence of the wave character of all particles is the Heisenberg uncertainty principle, which limits the precision with which certain physical quantities can be known simultaneously.
-For position and momentum, the uncertainty principle is $\Delta x \Delta p \geq \frac{h}{4\pi}, \text{ where } \Delta x \text{ is the uncertainty in position}$ and Δp is the uncertainty in momentum. - For energy and time, the uncertainty principle is $\Delta E \Delta t \geq \frac{h}{4\pi}$ where ΔE is the uncertainty in energy and Δt is the uncertainty in time. - These small limits are fundamentally important on the quantum-mechanical scale.
+- · Matter is found to have the same interference characteristics as any other wave. - There is now a probability distribution for the location of a particle rather than a definite position. - Another consequence of the wave character of all particles is the Heisenberg uncertainty principle, which limits the precision with which certain physical quantities can be known simultaneously.
+For position and momentum, the uncertainty principle is $\Delta x \Delta p \geq \frac{h}{4\pi}$ , where $\Delta x$ is the uncertainty in position and $\Delta p$ is the uncertainty in momentum. - · For energy and time, the uncertainty principle is $\Delta E \Delta t \geq \frac{h}{4\pi}$ where $\Delta E$ is the uncertainty in energy and $\Delta t$ is the uncertainty in time. - These small limits are fundamentally important on the quantum-mechanical scale.

-- The particle-wave duality refers to the fact that all particles-those with mass and those without mass-have wave characteristics. - This is a further connection between mass and energy. - 8.
+- The particle-wave duality refers to the fact that all particles-those with mass and those without mass-have wave characteristics. - This is a further connection between mass and energy. - 5.
+Why don't we notice quantization in everyday events?

+- 6. Is visible light the only type of EM radiation that can cause the photoelectric effect? - 7.
+Which aspects of the photoelectric effect cannot be explained without photons?
+Which can be explained without photons?
+Are the latter inconsistent with the existence of photons? - 8.
 Is the photoelectric effect a direct consequence of the wave character of EM radiation or of the particle character of EM radiation?
+Explain briefly.

-Explain briefly. - 9.
-Insulators (nonmetals) have a higher BE than metals, and it is more difficult for photons to eject electrons from insulators.
+- 9. Insulators (nonmetals) have a higher BE than metals, and it is more difficult for photons to eject electrons from insulators.
 Discuss how this relates to the free charges in metals that make them good conductors. - 10.
 If you pick up and shake a piece of metal that has electrons in it free to move as a current, no electrons fall out.
 Yet if you heat the metal, electrons can be boiled off.
 Explain both of these facts as they relate to the amount and distribution of energy involved with shaking the object as compared with heating it.

-- 11. Why are UV, x rays, and γ rays called ionizing radiation? - 12.
+- 11. Why are UV, x rays, and $\gamma$ rays called ionizing radiation? - 12.
 How can treating food with ionizing radiation help keep it from spoiling?
 UV is not very penetrating.
-What else could be used?

-- 13. Some television tubes are CRTs.
+What else could be used? - 13.
+Some television tubes are CRTs.
 They use an approximately 30-kV accelerating potential to send electrons to the screen, where the electrons stimulate phosphors to emit the light that forms the pictures we watch.
 Would you expect x rays also to be created? - 14.
 Tanning salons use "safe" UV with a longer wavelength than some of the UV in sunlight.
 This "safe" UV has enough photon energy to trigger the tanning mechanism.
 Is it likely to be able to cause cell damage and induce cancer with prolonged exposure? - 15.
 Your pupils dilate when visible light intensity is reduced.
 Does wearing sunglasses that lack UV blockers increase or decrease the UV hazard to your eyes?
 Explain. - 16.
 One could feel heat transfer in the form of infrared radiation from a large nuclear bomb detonated in the atmosphere 75 km from you.
-However, none of the profusely emitted x rays or γ rays reaches you.
-Explain. - 17.
-Can a single microwave photon cause cell damage?
-Explain. - 18.
-In an x-ray tube, the maximum photon energy is given by hf = qV.
-Would it be technically more correct to say hf = qV + BE, where BE is the binding energy of electrons in the target anode?
-Why isn't the energy stated the latter way?
+However, none of the profusely emitted x rays or $\gamma$ rays reaches you.
+Explain.